bmth-arg-wiki/bmth-arg-wiki.github.io/pages/for-sof/grumblr.md

 ## About

 Originally introduced as `Grumblr.HTML`.
-The file seemed to be cracked by coincidence or brute-forcing at first, showing a background of a diary with green text displaying "test".
+The file seemed to be cracked by coincidence or brute-forcing at first, showing a background that is later used for [Dallus' diary](dallus-diary) with green text displaying "test".
 This was replaced by another update on August the 7th, when the filename changed to the current one and the file now showed us [Rebecca](../characters/rebecca)'s Grumblr page.